• Skip to main content

 The traditional Terremoto cocktail is made with just a few ingredients:

 • White Wine: A sweet white wine like Moscatel or Pipeño is typically used as the base for this drink.
+Pipeño is unavailable in the US, so I mix white wine with sparkling wine for a similar flavor and light bubbles.
+Some Chilean natural pipeños are now available in the US but are not suitable varieties for the Terremoto.

 • Grenadine: A sweet and non-alcoholic syrup commonly used in cocktails and mocktails to add a vibrant red color and a hint of sweetness.
 I used grenadine without artificial colors, so it is not the fiery red one sometimes sees in Chile.
-You can also use Fernet to give it a different touch.

-Chilean Canapes
+Chilean Terremoto

 Other Chilean drinks we recommend: Easy pisco sour, borgoña.